Coronavirus: How to Postpone your Wedding

 Your dream day has been planned for months, but with the new coronavirus here, you’ve decided to postpone and rebook or cancel your wedding.
 What do you do?

 As an Event Planner, I am constantly planning for the unexpected and dealing with situations as they come up on my clients behalf as part of my job.
-The new coronavirus, now dubbed Covid-19, is an unprecedented event and dealing with the fallout has been a learning experience for many venues and vendors.
+The new coronavirus, Covid-19, is an unprecedented event and dealing with the fallout has been a learning experience for many venues and vendors.

 In this difficult time, you may feel lost and unsure of what to do should you have to postpone your wedding.
 My heart goes out to all the couples out there facing this challenging time.
 In this difficult moment, it's important to remember that weddings are about your love, which has no limit or timeline.
 Your day can happen at any time.
 Parties might be cancelled right now, but love certainly isn't!

 Here are the steps I've been working on with my clients for postponing their weddings.The most important take away: It's better to postpone then to cancel to protect your investment.

 First and foremost, make sure you update your wedding website constantly.
 Your guests should be aware that you are working on postponing the wedding.
 If you don't have a wedding website, get family and friends to spread the word and work on sending out updates as soon as possible via email.
 You can send out update cards once all the details are final as a formality.

 Thankfully, many airlines have waived rebooking fees, so this will ease the burden of guests rebooking flights.